 The esophagus is the tube that connects the mouth and stomach.
-Normally, it uses a series of controlled, coordinated contractions to transport food from the mouth to the stomach.
+Usually, it uses a series of controlled, coordinated contractions to transport food from the mouth to the stomach.

-Certain foods or underlying conditions can sometimes trigger abnormal esophageal spasms.
+Certain foods or underlying conditions can sometimes trigger abnormal muscle spasms in the esophagus.
 These contractions may last only a few minutes or up to several hours.

-In this article, we look at the causes of esophageal spasms and how to relieve symptoms using medication, natural remedies, and dietary changes.
+In this article, we look at the causes of esophageal spasms and explain how to relieve the symptoms using medication, natural remedies, and dietary changes.

-- Nutcracker spasms, which are intensely painful but do no cause regurgitation, which is when stomach acid or other substances come back up into the esophagus.
+- Nutcracker spasms: These spasms are intensely painful but do not cause regurgitation, which is when acid or other substances come back up from the stomach into the esophagus.

-- Diffuse esophageal spasms, which are less painful but can cause regurgitation.
+- Diffuse esophageal spasms: These spasms are less painful but can cause regurgitation.

-A person with an esophageal spasm may experience the following signs and symptoms:
+A person with esophageal spasms may experience the following symptoms:

-- an intense pain or tight feeling in the chest, which may be mistaken for heart pain
+- an intense pain or tight feeling in the chest, which they may mistake for heart pain

-- feeling like something is stuck in the throat or chest
+- the feeling of something being stuck in the throat or chest

 - difficulty swallowing